dhiway/cord/docs/adr/0008-orbis-transaction-policy-pipeline.md

-The runtime currently implements `AsPerson`, `ScoreAsParticipant`, `PeopleLiteAuth`, `AsResources`, `VoterAuth`, `AuthorizeCall`, asset/native payment with a feeless gate, metadata-hash validation, and Revive origin selection.
+The runtime currently implements `AsPerson`, `ScoreAsParticipant`, `PeopleLiteAuth`, `AsResources`, `VoterAuth`, `AuthorizeCall`, asset/native payment with a feeless gate, recursive Orbis Storage call validation, metadata-hash validation, and Revive origin selection.
 Future policy names below reserve positions; they are not claims that the corresponding feature exists.